vboughner/bixby-capsule-with-aws/docs/02-design-and-plan.md

-If you just want to get the sample capsule working and are not ready to design your own capsule yet, you may skip this page, and move on to [setting up the Database](03-database-setup.md).
+Note: this page is about Designing your capsule.
+If you just want to get the sample capsule working now, skip this page and move on to [setting up the Database](03-database-setup.md).

-Here are more steps to consider below, about how to design and plan your capsule.

 ## Design the Conversation